 Fees earned for the provision of services over a period of time are accrued over that period.
-These fees include commission income and other management fees.
+These fees include commission income, other management fees, trust consulting and trust management fees.

 Loan commitment fees for loans that are likely to be drawn down and other credit related fees are deferred (together with any incremental costs) and recognized as an adjustment to the EIR on the loan.
 When it is unlikely that a loan will be drawn down, the loan commitment fees are recognized over the commitment period on a straight-line basis.